jacopo-chevallard/FortranParser/README.md

 - [Credits](#credits)

 ## Changes
 - What's new in version 2.0:

   * Renamed fparser to FortranParser
-  * Changed appraoch to OOP, now everything happens by using the ``EquationParser`` class
+  * Changed approach to OOP, now everything happens by using the ``EquationParser`` class

 - What's new in version 1.1:       (thanks to Wilton P. Silva and Juha Mäkipelto for the bug reports)